 Vehicles may be subject to emissions testing.
 Maryland’s Vehicle Emissions Inspection Program has 18 centralized inspection stations and 10 self-service locations around the state.
 Vehicles that fail the emissions test must be repaired and re-inspected within 120 days.

-Should I Hire a Maryland Accident Lawyer After a Car Crash?
+Should I Hire a Baltimore Accident Lawyer After a Car Crash?